relientm96/cdk-app-sample/README.md

 The goal of the workshop is to build a simple `API Gateway` to `AWS Lambda` application:
 <img src="https://www.eventbox.dev/published/lesson/cdk-intro/images/hello-arch.png"/>

-## Info

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`CdkWorkshopStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands

  * `npm run build`   compile typescript to js